Santa Fe International Folk Art Market: History

 UNESCO (United Nations Educational, Scientific, and Cultural Organization) was an early sponsor, providing funding for ten artists, followed by an artist-training program in 22 countries.
 UNESCO has given its Award of Excellence to several products beginning in 2007.
 In 2009, three booths featured UNESCO award-winning work.
 In 2008, 97% of the market artists were from developing countries in Africa, Asia, Latin America, Central Asia, and the Middle East.

 The Market supported an initiative to train cultural entrepreneurs in Africa through the W.K.
 Kellogg Intern Program.
 The program funded four arts professionals from Africa, to prepare the interns to develop folk art markets in their home countries.
 In 2008, the arts professionals in this program were: Mahaliah Kowa, former Project Coordinator of the Harambe Afrika!
-Festival in Johannesburg; Chila Smith Lino, marketing director of the non-profit Nacional de Artesanato in Mozambique; Nomvula Moshoai-Cook, chairperson for the Mpumulanga Traditional Arts Festival in South Africa; and Jane Parsons, Crafts Consultant for the Harare International Festival of the Arts in Zimbabwe.
+Festival in Johannesburg; Chila Smith Lino, Marketing Director of the non-profit Nacional de Artesanato in Mozambique; Nomvula Moshoai-Cook, Chairperson for the Mpumulanga Traditional Arts Festival in South Africa; and Jane Parsons, Crafts Consultant for the Harare International Festival of the Arts in Zimbabwe.

 Clinton Global Initiative

-Former President Bill Clinton had commissioned three market artists to create prizes that were presented in September 2009 to the winners of the Clinton Global Citizen Awards—which honored individuals and organizations for their philanthropic contributions to global welfare.
+Former President Bill Clinton had commissioned three market artists to create prizes that were presented in September 2009 to the winners of the Clinton Global Citizen Awards — which honored individuals and organizations for their philanthropic contributions to global welfare.
 The work of the three artists, Serge Jolimeau and Michee Remy of Haiti and Toyin Folorunso of Nigeria, represented recycled metals.

+Market 2012

+In July 2012, the ninth year of the Market, 156 artists participated from 54 different countries across 6 continents; 4 new countries were represented including Colombia, Hungary, South Sudan, South Korea, and Vanuatu.
+58 artists were from cooperatives and NGOs that represent approximately 36,059 artisans — positively impacting the lives of over 360,000 extended family members.
+19,536 people attended.
+Artists’ sales increased by 7% from the 2011 Market to $2.4 million in 2012.
+The average sales per booth amounted to $18,253.
+Artists retain 90% of their sales.